kanaria69/Mainecoco/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Why did the feline fail the lie detector test?
+Because he be lion.